algorithmiaio/sample-apps/algo-dev-demo/keras-mnist/README.md

 Fork this repository so you have access to the code and data files.
 While we will use the Algorithmia Web IDE in this demo, note that you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've [Created an Algorithm](https://algorithmia.com/developers/algorithm-development/languages/python/#create-an-algorithm) and cloned your repository.

 Or you can simply copy and paste the code example and download the data files.
-Do note that since the csv file located in the data folder in this repository is rather large, it's hosted as a `.zip` file, which you'll want to unpack before - DELETE once add code to unzip file unless still getting errors
+Do note that since the csv file located in the data folder in this repository is rather large, it's hosted as a `.zip` file that you'll be uploading to a data collection.

 ## Upload Your Data To Data Collections